railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_import.rst

    single: import; stock management

 Managing import / export with foreign companies can sometimes be very complex.
-Between a departure port and destination company, products can get stopped for several weeks at sea or somewhere in the numerous transportation stages and customs.
+Between a departure port and the destination company, products can get stopped for several weeks at sea or somewhere in the numerous transportation stages and customs.
 To manage such deliveries efficiently it is important to:

 * know where your products are,